Willie Keeler: Professional baseball career

 In 1897, Keeler had a 44-game hitting streak to start the season, breaking the previous single season record of 42 set by Bill Dahlen.
 Keeler had a hit in his final game of the 1896 season, giving him a National League-record 45-game hitting streak.
 In 1941, this mark was bettered in the American League by Joe DiMaggio, who had a 56-game hitting streak.
-In 1978, Pete Rose tied Keeler's single season NL mark of 44 games.
-No other player in baseball has ever matched this feat.
 Keeler also had eight consecutive seasons with 200 hits or more, a record broken by Ichiro Suzuki in 2009.

 In 1901, when Ban Johnson formed the American League, one of the first acts was to raid the National League and offer their stars big contracts.
 In 1901, Keeler received offers from six of the eight new American League clubs, including an offer from Chicago for two years at $4,300 a season ($ in current dollar terms).
-Keeler remained in Brooklyn and did not actually jump to the new league until 1903, when he signed with the New York Highlanders (renamed the Yankees in 1913).
-In 1905, Keeler set the Yankees team record for most sacrifice hits in a season with 42.
-Keeler was the Yankees' captain during the 1908 and 1909 seasons.
+Keeler remained in Brooklyn and did not play in the new league until 1903, when he signed with the New York Highlanders.
+In 1905, Keeler set the Highlanders team record for most sacrifice hits in a season with 42.
+Keeler was the Highlanders' captain during the 1908 and 1909 seasons.

 Keeler remained with the Highlanders through 1909, and played the 1910 season with the New York Giants.
 Keeler played in 1911 for the Eastern League's Toronto Maple Leafs, and had 43 hits in 39 games.

 Later life

 In 1901 and 1902, while still an active player, Keeler was the head coach of the Manhattan Jaspers baseball team.
-After his retirement, Keeler was a scout and coach for the Superbas and the Boston Braves, as well as Brooklyn's Federal League team, the Tip-Tops.
+After his retirement, Keeler was a scout and coach for the Brooklyn Superbas and the Boston Braves, as well as Brooklyn's Federal League team, the Tip-Tops.
 He was wealthy after retiring as a player, and invested in mining companies, real estate, and other ventures.
 His real estate lost value in the post-World War I economic recession, and by the time of his death, his brothers and he had to sell their childhood home.

 Keeler was a member of the Benevolent and Protective Order of Elks and Knights of Columbus.

 Keeler suffered from tuberculosis and endocarditis for the last five years of his life.
 By late 1922, his condition had worsened and whether he would live into the new year was doubtful.
 Seriously ill by New Year's Eve, he heard bells and sirens in the streets when the new year arrived.
 Keeler sat up and said to his brother, "You see, the new year is here and so am I—still."
 He enjoyed a drink and a smoke, then said that he was ready for a long sleep.
 A short time later, Keeler died; he was 50.
 He is buried in Calvary Cemetery in Queens, New York.